dippynark/kfmt/README.md

   kfmt [flags]

 Flags:
-      --clean                Remove namespace field from non-namespaced resources --comment              Comment each output file with the path of the corresponding input file --discovery            Use API Server for discovery -f, --filter stringArray   Filter kind.group from output manifests (e.g. Deployment.apps or Secret) -h, --help                 Help for kfmt
+      --clean                       Remove namespace field from non-namespaced resources --comment                     Comment each output file with the path of the corresponding input file --create-missing-namespaces   Create missing Namespace manifests
+      --discovery                   Use API Server for discovery -f, --filter stringArray          Filter kind.group from output manifests (e.g. Deployment.apps or Secret) -h, --help                        Help for kfmt
   -i, --input stringArray           Input files or directories containing manifests.
 If no input is specified /dev/stdin will be used
   -k, --kubeconfig string           Path to the kubeconfig file used for discovery (default "/Users/luke/.kube/config") -n, --namespace string            Set namespace field if missing from namespaced resources -o, --output string               Output directory to write organised manifests
       --overwrite                   Overwrite existing output files
       --remove                      Remove processed input files
       --strict                      Require namespace is not set for non-namespaced resources
 ```

 Namespaced resources in any input can be annotated as follows: